AutoFlowResearch/SmartPeak/docs/guide/tutorials/Targeted_quantitation_with_HPLC_data.rst

-This tutorial walks you through the workflow for analyzing targeted HPLC data starting from input file generation, to processing the data in SmartPeak, to reviewing the data in SmartPeak, to reporting the results for later use.
+This tutorial walks you through the workflow for analyzing targeted HPLC data starting from input file generation, to processing the data in SmartPeak, to reviewing the data in SmartPeak, to reporting the results.

 Objectives
 ~~~~~~~~~~